avalentino/bpack/README.rst

 :Copyright: 2020, Antonio Valentino <antonio.valentino@tiscali.it>
 :Version:   0.1.0

+.. description

-The bpack Python package provides tools to describe and encode/decode binary data.
+The *bpack* Python package provides tools to describe and encode/decode binary data.

 Binary data are assumed to be organised in *records*, each composed by a